mcmtroffaes/improb/docs/decision/tree.rst

 Examples
 --------

-Solving the decision tree for the oil catter example in [#kikuti2005]_:
+Solving the decision tree for the oil wildcatter example in [#kikuti2005]_:

 >>> # specify the decision tree